ebidel/blog/README.md

     cd blog
     yarn install

-Start up the App Engine dev server.
+To run, start the server.
+The `env` variable `DEV=true` will recompile nunjucks templates as edits are made and server the unminified JS/CSS files.

+   yarn start
+   DEV=true yarn start

 Run `gulp` any time you make changes to JS code.

 ### Deployment

-    ./scripts/deploy.sh 2017-01-01
+    yarn deploy

 ### Updating the SSL cert